jxmot/markdown-render/README.md

 }
 ```

-It *should not be* necessary to edit the following -
+It *should not be* necessary to edit the following in the `github.json` file -
 * `reporaw`
 * `repoapi`
 * `accheader`

-The following can be edited as needed -
+The following found in `test.json` can be edited as needed -
 * `owner` - this is the owner of the repository where the markdown file to be rendered is residing.
 * `repo` - the repository name that contains the markdown file
 * `branch` - the branch that contains the markdown file